rexwangcc/Design-Patterns/README.md

 ### `Adapter`

 * The Adapter Patten converts the interface of a class into another interface the clients expect.
 Adapter lets classes work together that counldn't otherwise because of incompatible interfaces.

+* The Facade Pattern provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher level interface that makes the subsystem easier to use.

 * The Adapter Pattern’s role is to convert one interface into another, how the client uses the Adapter:
 > The client makes a request to the